-Japanese Culture: Christmas in Japan Posted by Ginny on Dec 22, 2008 in Holidays
+Japanese Culture: Christmas in Japan Posted by Ginny on Dec 22, 2008 in Uncategorized

 Christmas is not a national holiday in Japan.
 Nevertheless, some people still find time to celebrate Christmas, even after a long day at work.
 The Japanese have a tendency to take a tradition and make it uniquely their own.
 Some of the things that I’m going to mention in this post are going to sound strange to some people, but like any culture that comes in contact with another culture, tweaking things here and there is only natural.

 For example, instead of a turkey or ham dinner, Japanese people like to buy fried chicken from KFC for Christmas.
 Why KFC?
 It’s a clever marketing strategy run by the KFC corporation in Japan.
 Sometimes I’ll walk by the KFC restaurants and discover to my shock, that people are waiting in line for some KFC chicken.
 Don’t get me wrong, I like KFC, but I don’t exactly associate Christmas with KFC.
 I suspect though, some people are confused with the image of Colonel Sanders as being the same person as Santa Claus.
 (Pronounced as Santa Kuroosu (サンタクロース) in Japanese.)
 Both are elderly Caucaisan men, so they must be the same person, right?